Hyle-org/devhub-hyle/docs/developers/quickstart/your-first-smart-contract.md

 This command will:

 1. Send a blob transaction to transfer 2 tokens from `faucet` to `bob`.
+To better understand what a blob transaction is, [read more about transactions on Hylé](../general-doc/identity.md).
 2. Generate a ZK proof of that transfer.
 3. Send the proof to the devnet.
+(Scroll down to see what that looks like in code.)

 ### Verify settled state